cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 compiled using version 3.4.0.0 of the Cabal library
 ```

-***please confirm that the versions you have installed matches the recommended versions above, if not check if you have missed any of the steps mentioned above.***
+***please confirm that the versions you have installed matches the recommended versions above, if not check if you have missed any of the previous steps.***

 #### Downloading & Compiling